 3, 9 Aprili St, Tbilisi

-A modern tasting shop with marble tabletops and all-glass exterior, this little gem behind the Georgian parliament building stocks delicious wines at affordable prices.
+A modern tasting shop with marble tabletops and an all-glass exterior, this little gem behind the Georgian parliament building stocks delicious wines at affordable prices.

 The cool-aired wine cellar is a nice place to avoid the heat of the summer and browse some of the best bottles the city has to offer.

 Tasting works a little differently here.
 Order your wines and pay a fee per glass.
 While that sounds like any other bar, the difference is that you can sample higher-end bottles and varieties you won’t find anywhere else, at least not by the glassful.
-Prices are reasonable.
+The prices are reasonable.
 Reserve is a good spot to start your evening.

 Chat to the staff who, in my experience, are willing to discuss all aspects of winemaking in Georgia.
 Grab a seat by the tall tables in the air-conditioned main room or take your glass outside and sit by the green garden overlooking the enormous granite buildings of parliament and central banks.

 Try the excellent Dakishvili family selection dry red Saperavi, fermented in qvevri and aged in Limousin oak for 12 months.
+A delicious red wine variety to try.

 Open every day (from around noon) until 10 pm